Explore the categories below to learn more about being emergency prepared at uvu

 Chemical Spill

-Follow RAIN acronym
+Follow the RAIN acronym.

-R: Recognize there is a problem
+R: Recognize there is a problem.

-A: Avoid any contact with hazardous spill
+A: Avoid any contact with the hazardous spill.

-I: Isolate the area by getting others away from the hazardous spill
+I: Isolate the area by getting others away from the hazardous spill.

 Additional Actions:

-1. Evacuate the building if appropriate
+1. Evacuate the building, if appropriate.

 Earthquake

-During the shaking:
+During the Shaking:

 1. Stay inside.
 Debris falling from the outside of buildings can cause serious injury.